 Ankylosaurus: The Armored Behemoth of the Late Cretaceous Period

 With a name that resonates with strength and resilience, the Ankylosaurus is a dinosaur that has captured the imagination of many.
-This fascinating creature, whose name means ‘bent lizard’, roamed the earth during the Late Cretaceous period.
-This was truly the during the time when dinosaurs ruled the world.
+This fascinating creature, whose name means ‘bent lizard’, roamed the earth during the Late Cretaceous period during the time when dinosaurs ruled the world.
 Its unique appearance and adaptations make it a standout among its prehistoric peers.

 KeywordFact